The Mind Lab

 Jo's approach is collaborative, compassionate, and always focused on what works for you.
 Jo sees counselling as a chance to step into greater self-awareness, confidence, and clarity — with a guide who’s warm, professional, and always in your corner.

-Jo is a member of the Australian Counselling Association (ACA) and works out of our West Perth office on Wednesdays.
+Jo is a member of the Australian Counselling Association (ACA) and works out of our West Perth office from Monday to Wednesday.

 Copyright © 2025 The Mind Lab (WA) Pty Ltd - All Rights Reserved.